 6.9.
 (If provided for in the Protocol and if the legal conditions are met) The Sponsor will also provide patients taking part in the Trial with the possibility of reimbursement of out-of-pocket expenses incurred in relation to each visit made to the Entity, in compliance with the provisions of applicable regulations, according to the procedures, maximum amounts and permitted expenses approved in advance by the Ethics Committee.
 Costs may only be reimbursed by the administration office of the Entity, which will implement its own procedures.
 Each patient will submit receipts for the expenses incurred in visiting the Entity; for the purposes of obtaining reimbursement from the Sponsor, the list will be anonymized by the Entity.
 Considering the duration of the study, the Entity will agree the terms for submission to the Sponsor of the statement of account based on the receipts for patients’ expenses presented to the Entity during the treatments carried out in the reference period.
 The Sponsor may check the sums claimed by comparing them against the treatments completed by the patients and will make the related payments to the Entity.
-It will then be the responsibility of the Entity to arrange to reimburse the sums to each patient in accordance with the amounts in the table contained in the Budget herewith attached sub A (“Paragraph “Costs and Payments” – Part 2).
-It provided for in the Protocol, may be offered a compensatory allowance for expenses and lost earnings directly associated with participation in the Trial, also for the careers of patients who are unable to travel alone, for example children, incapacitated subjects, vulnerable patients.
+It will then be the responsibility of the Entity to arrange to reimburse the sums to each patient in accordance with the amounts in the table contained in the Budget herewith attached sub A (“Paragraph “Costs and Payments” – Part 3).
+It provided for in the Protocol, may be offered a compensatory allowance for expenses directly associated with participation in the Trial, also for the careers of patients who are unable to travel alone, for example children, incapacitated subjects, vulnerable patients.
 Each patient will present the list of expenses to the Entity or to the person delegated by this, for the purposes of coverage by the Sponsor.
-All costs related to items not listed in Annex A will not be reimbursed.
+Nowthstanding paragraph 6.5., all costs related to items not listed in Annex A will not be reimbursed.
 Parties agree that any bank charges and commissions due for foreign wire transfer shall be charged entirely to the originator and in no case can they be deducted from the amount that is credited to the payee.

 Art.
 7 - Duration, termination and cancellation